JohnyBafak/TechtreeREBORN/README.md

 - unlock comparison for all vehicles
 - allow preview for all tanks available in client
 - show all tanks in techtree
+- configure mod ingame

 ## jb.getTanks
 - scan game for all available vehicles currently in game
 - creates report in form of CSV file in res_mods/<current_version>

-As of v0.1.2 the list includes following:
+As of v0.3.1 the list includes following:
 - nation code
 - techtree file name
 - ingame name